Kubernetes Terms: Pods, Containers, Nodes & Clusters

 In Kubernetes, containers are stateless & immutable.

-• Stateless: A stateless container is a container that does not store any data.
-The container does not maintain any information about its previous state or any data that it has processed.
+- Stateless: A stateless container is a container that does not store any data.
+The container does not maintain any information about its previous state or any data it has processed.
 This makes it easier for Kubernetes to create and destroy containers at any time.
-There is no new state that could be lost when a container is destroyed.
-And when a container is created, there's no old state that needs to be recovered.
+No new state could be lost when a container is destroyed.
+And when a container is created, no old state needs to be recovered.

 So, what are Pods?